Connect with others who understand.

 Lupus-Related Causes of One-Sided Heat

 Feeling heat on one side of your body could be related to your lupus, your treatment, or an unrelated condition.
-Lupus causes many symptoms that may present differently in different people, and some of these symptoms could increase the likelihood of one-sided heat.
+Lupus causes a variety of symptoms, and some could increase the likelihood of one-sided heat.

 Sun Sensitivity